 A water cooling system allows the processor to operate at higher speeds while dramatically reducing system noise.
 Some industry experts predict that water cooling systems will become the standard for personal computers in the near future.

 Switching from air-to-liquid cooling is a personal milestone in building a computer.
-You, the young PC Padawan, are now a desk Jedi.
+It feels amazing when you configure your system and get it operating perfectly!

-Even if you do not tax your equipment enough to need a higher cooling system, a cheaper, more autonomous water cooling circuit – later – can help reduce the sound of your PC.
-Water cooling is much quieter than filling your box full of fans.
+Even if you do not use your equipment hard enough to need a higher cooling system, a cheaper, more autonomous water cooling circuit can help reduce the sound of your PC.
+Water cooling is much quieter than a box full of fans.

 There is also the problem of space.
-A great heatsink / fan combination might work well enough, but the best CPU coolers consume a ton of real estate in the box.
-Liquid cooling takes up much less space and it seems much easier to start.
+A great heatsink / fan combination might work well enough but they take up a lot of space.
+Liquid cooling takes up much less space.

 How To Avoid Problems With A Water Cooling System

-In a liquid-cooled configuration, quality matters: you do not want to buy cheap parts to save a few dollars, and soak your expensive PC components in glowing coolants.
+In a liquid-cooled configuration, quality matters.
+Do not buy cheap parts to save a few dollars, and soak your expensive PC components in glowing coolants.

 - Always get a pre-made kit unless you really know what you are doing.
 Setting up a water cooling system requires some planning if you do not buy a pre-made kit.
 You need to raise a water block for your CPU that fits your outlet, accessories that fit your block and pipe size, the pipe itself, a pump, a tank, a radiator, a fan (or fans) for the radiators and the coolant itself.
-And this is just a typical configuration for the bare-bones configuration that you can create.
-If you want to feed separate loops for your graphics card, motherboard, RAM or hard drives, you’ll need to plan and/or buy more.
+And this is just a typical layout for the bare-bones configuration that you can create.
+If you want to separately cool your graphics card, motherboard, RAM or hard drives, you’ll need to plan and/or buy more.

 - Then there is the installation itself – make sure you follow the instructions to the letter.
-In short, your first adventures on the land of water cooling could be very dangerous.
-The set up is not exactly nice for newcomers, and the process can be more complicated than you might think.
-So read and follow all instruction carefully.
+In short, your first attempt at water cooling can be very dangerous.
+The set up is not exactly easy and the process can be more complicated than you might think.
+So read and follow all instructions carefully.
 You have been warned.